 Transport costs have been rising for a number of years.
 Since 2009 the transport component of the Consumer Prices Index has risen on average by 5.4% a year, and is one of the areas where prices have risen the fastest over this period.
 This is nearly three times the 2% inflation target and ahead of the modest wage increases employees are seeing in their pay-packets.
 According to our survey, 12% of workers have moved to a job closer to home and 9% switched transport methods in order to save money on transport costs.
 25% of all adults surveyed have had to borrow money to pay for transport costs.

-We surveyed 2,000 of the general public, split between 12 regions including Scotland and Northern Ireland proportionately to their share of the UK adult population.
+We surveyed 2,000 of the general public, split between 12 regions including Scotland and Northern Ireland proportionately to their share of the UK adult population with additional respondents in smaller regions to allow for statistically valid analysis in these regions.
+The fieldwork dates were 19th – 22nd March 2013.
 The data can be broken down into national/regional, commuter/general traveller and includes unemployed, retired, students and other not working.
 We looked at many modes of transport including rail, bus cars ,cycling and walking.